Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/before-you-begin.md

 ---
-title: Before You Begin
+title: Before you Begin
 navigation_weight: 0
 ---

-# Before You Begin
+# Before you Begin

 This topic provides some background information on using the code snippets.